Epistle to the Romans: Protestant interpretation

 Romans has been at the forefront of several major movements in Protestantism.
 Martin Luther's lectures on Romans in 1515–1516 probably coincided with the development of his criticism of Roman Catholicism which led to the 95 Theses of 1517.
 In the preface to his German translation of Romans, Luther described Paul's letter to the Romans as "the most important piece in the New Testament.
 It is purest Gospel.
 It is well worth a Christian's while not only to memorize it word for word but also to occupy himself with it daily, as though it were the daily bread of the soul".
-In 1738, while hearing Luther's Preface to the Epistle to the Romans read at St. Botolph Church on Aldersgate Street in London, John Wesley famously felt his heart "strangely warmed", a conversion experience which is often seen as the beginning of Methodism.
+In 1738, while hearing Luther's Preface to the Epistle to the Romans read at St. Botolph Church on Aldersgate Street in London, John Wesley famously felt his heart "strangely warmed", a conversion experience that is often seen as the beginning of Methodism.